chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-cpu-hog.md

 ## Experiment Examples

-### Common Experiment Tunables
+### Common Experiment Tuneable

-Refer the [common attributes](../common-tunables-for-all-experiments) to tune the common tunables for all the experiments.
+Refer to the [common attributes](../common-Tuneable-for-all-experiments) to tune the common Tuneable for all the experiments.

 ### CPU CORE